Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Abstract

 \section{Abstract}

+Theoretical comment for the registration of longitudinal electric waves in interacting laser beams is given.
+Recent information on longitudinal electric and scalar waves in plasma, plasmons, waveguides, antennas and nano-structures is considered.
 The link between the longitudinal electromagnetic waves and the system of Maxwell equations is demonstrated.
 The longitudinal wave component of the electric field strength vector is found as the exact solution of the standard Maxwell equations with specific gradient-type case of electric current and charge densities.
+The corresponded scalar wave is found as well.
+The necessary comment on the paper of K.J. van Vlaenderen and A. Waser is given.
+The possible experimental situation is discussed briefly.
+Following the Bialynicki-Birula's proposition to give the name for the well known complex 3-vector of electromagnetic field strengths, the suggestion to call the much more interesting 4-vector of this kind as Riemann--Silberstein--Darwin vector is given.